org-metaeffekt/metaeffekt-workbench/GETTING_STARTED.md

   the mirror, point this to the metaeffekt-kontinuum/.mirror instead.
 - EXTERNAL_VULNERABILITY_MIRROR_URL="https://mirror-url/mirror.tar.gz"
     - Point this to a valid URL where an instance of the mirror can be downloaded.
-- EXTERNAL_VULNERABILITY_MIRROR_NAME="mirror.tar.gz"
-    - The name of the mirror archive file

 ## Running the Reference Pipeline